Last updated on June 29th, 2021; Published on June 5th, 2021

-9. Go Back in Time in Lamu Island
+9. Visit Lamu Island

 Being Kenya’s oldest continually inhabited town and one of the best-preserved Swahili settlements in East Africa, Lamu Island is a destination worth visiting.
 Compared to other coastal cities, it is quite remote and not as accessible, resulting in lower tourist activities.
-However, most people who visit Kenya and go to Lamu often say it was the highlight of their trip.
+However, many people who visit Kenya and go to Lamu often say it was the highlight of their trip.

 10. Travel on the SGR